johnAlexamon/dicom_sender/docs/project_rules.md

 - When creating a new release:
   1. Increment version number in `src/__init__.py`
   2. Create a git tag with that version number
-  3. Build the ZIP package and place it in `releases/`
+  3. Build the ZIP package with PyInstaller and place it in `releases/`
+  4. See `docs/release_process.md` for detailed instructions

 ### Log Files (`logs/`)
 - All log files must be stored in the `logs/` directory